will-afs/CooldownManager/README.md

 # <img src="https://github.com/will-afs/AdvancedAcademicProject/blob/main/doc/CooldownManager.png" width="30"> CooldownManager
-REST Microservice to respect a cooldown between each call
+Make your processes respect a cooldown between each call to this REST Microservice

 More info on this solution on 👉 [this post](https://www.linkedin.com/feed/update/urn:li:activity:6893219171723816960/) 👈